HRK9501/DeMorais_Kim-Midterm-Prep/README.md

 TRAA Home and About page
 ============
-Hyeryn Kim, Vinicius De Morais
+Hyeryn Kim, Vinicius Schunck de Morais
 -
 ## List of files in master folder
 * index.html